karmab/kcli/doc/index.rst

 The following keywords can be used:

--  *image* name of the image to pull ( You can alternatively use the keyword *template*
+-  *image* name of the image to pull ( You can alternatively use the keyword *template*).
--  *cmd* command to run within the container
+-  *cmd* command to run within the container.
--  *ports* array of ports to map between host and container
+-  *ports* array of ports to map between host and container.
 -  *volumes* array of volumes to map between host and container.
 You can alternatively use the keyword *disks*.
 You can also use more complex information provided as a hash